renaudjenny/TellTime/README.md

 ## Features

-🐰 Time is written in British english, like **It's twenty past seven AM** for 07:20 ⏰ Nice clock gives you the selected time
+* 🐰 Time is written in British english, like **It's twenty past seven AM** for 07:20
+* ⏰ Nice clock gives you the selected time
-👆 You can move the clock arms to set the time
+* 👆 You can move the clock arms to set the time
-🕰 Customise the design of the clock (Classic, Art Nouveau or Drawing Style) ⏱  Display minute/hour indicators or limited hour as your convenience 🗣 Time can be heard with a British accent
+* 🕰 Customise the design of the clock (Classic, Art Nouveau or Drawing Style)
+* ⏱  Display minute/hour indicators or limited hour as your convenience
+* 🗣 Time can be heard with a British accent
-🐢 You can slow down the spoken utterance in configuration (Speech rate) 👾 Today Widget gives you the current time
+* 🐢 You can slow down the spoken utterance in configuration (Speech rate)
+* 👾 Today Widget gives you the current time

 ## Minimum required

 Works with Xcode 11.

-## Libraries
+## Libraries used

 * ⏰ [SwiftClockUI](https://github.com/renaudjenny/SwiftClockUI): SwiftUI library that provide the Clock, with draggable arms and different design and options
 * 🇬🇧 [SwiftPastTen](https://github.com/renaudjenny/SwiftPastTen): Swift framework to provide you the British way to tell the time by passing a "HH:mm" formatted string